Volcanoes in Iceland | The Amazing Facts You Need To Know

 Then come the cinder cones, the understudies of the volcanic realm.
 Compact and rarely growing taller than 1,200 ft, places like Mt.
 Hverfjall near Lake Mývatn and Þríhnúkagígur in Southwest Iceland, proudly sport their signature bowl-shaped craters.

-Aerial wiew of Hverfjall Crater at lake Mývatn in winter, North Iceland.
+Aerial view of Hverfjall crater in North Iceland.

 The shield volcanoes, with their expansive, gently-sloping profiles, resemble ancient warrior shields.
 Mt.
 Skjaldbreiður and the famed Surtsey Island play these roles to perfection.